 They can be cumbersome to set up and use, inconvenient to travel with, and annoying to your bedmate.
 And the bulky mask itself, with its long tube and constant blowing air, can prevent you from moving in bed and sleeping well in the first place.

 But you still need some way to get air while you sleep, right?
 The good thing is, Dr. Samaha is trained to recognize, advise, and consult with a sleep physician on your behalf for an alternative to a CPAP.

 Introducing Sleep Apnea and Snoring Treatment from Port Warwick Dental Arts in Hampton Roads

 If you (or your partner) suspect you have a sleep disorder, or if you’ve already been diagnosed with sleep apnea by a doctor and are frustrated with the discomfort and disruption of the CPAP appliance, please don’t hesitate calling Port Warwick Dental Arts for a sleep consultation.
 Dr. Samaha and her team have special training in the management of sleep disorders, including snoring and sleep apnea.

 We have invested in a sleep monitoring system for screening purposes, allowing you to have an FDA-approved sleep study performed in the comfort of your own bed.
 With the information provided in this study and in collaboration with a physician, Dr. Samaha can provide a comfortable, custom-fitted dental device as an effective alternative to a CPAP machine so you—and your partner—can get back to sleeping peacefully again.

 Or take a free 2-minute survey to determine the quality of your sleep—it may change your life!

-For additional information, please see Dr. Samaha’s articles on snoring and sleep apnea in Peninsula Women’s Magazine March 2011, Health Journal September 2010 and Hampton Roads Magazine January 2010.
+For additional information, please see Dr. Samaha’s articles on snoring and sleep apnea treatment in Peninsula Women’s Magazine March 2011, Health Journal September 2010 and Hampton Roads Magazine January 2010.